 Admissions officers at Pomona treat each application with great care, evaluating academic qualities, interests, dedication to activities, talents and individual context.
-Pomona offers first-year applicants the option of Early Decision or Regular Decision.
-If Pomona is your absolute first-choice college, and you are not interested in comparing admissions and financial aid offers from different colleges in the spring, Early Decision may be a good option.
+Pomona offers first-year applicants the option of Early Decision (ED) or Regular Decision.
+If Pomona is your absolute first-choice college, Early Decision may be a good option.
 Both ED I and ED II applicants are evaluated in the same way; the only difference is that ED II has a later calendar date (allowing applicants, for instance, to show more of their senior year grades and to take an additional round of standardized testing).
 While ED applicants are free to simultaneously apply to other colleges through non-binding, unrestricted admission plans (including Early Action), if admitted to Pomona through Early Decision, you unconditionally agree to attend Pomona College if you're accepted, and agree to withdraw all other applications.

 |Application Plan||Application Deadline||Notification Date||Reply Date|